dprint/dprint/README.md

 Mono-repo for dprint—a configurable and pluggable code formatter.

-This library is under active early development.
+This project is under active early development.
 I recommend you check its output to ensure it's doing its job correctly and only run this on code that has been checked into source control.

 Currently only TypeScript, Javascript, and JSONC are supported.